Fedict/eid-client-server/README.md

 This artifact holds the eID Server components.
 Embed these in your web application to communicate with a client.

+* *eid-client-core*:
+This artifact holds the eID Client core Java classes and is used in the actual clients.

 # Building

 eID Client Server can be build using a standard Maven build.
 Simply run the following command: